sp-hash/TeamBlackMiner/OPTIONS.md

 				Example:
 				TBMiner --api

--F --api-ip                 Set ip address for api server.
+-F -ai --api-ip			Set ip address for api server.
-                            Any valid available computer IP address.
+				Value could be valid available computer IP address.

 				Example:
 				TBMiner --api --api-ip 127.0.0.1

--R --api-port               Set port number for api server.
+-R -at --api-port		Set port number for api server.

-                            Any valid available port number.
+				Value is any valid available port number.

 				Example:
 				TBMiner --api --api-ip 127.0.0.1 --api-port 1025

--k --miningtime             Only mine for x minutes.
+-k -mt --miningtime		Only mine for x minutes.
 				Typically used to test different mining setups.

 				Example:
 				TBMiner --miningtime 60

 				This will be mine for 1 hour.

 -1 --maintenance-wallet	    Mine to another wallet x percent of the time.
 			    The maintenance-wallet is mined to continuously,